-The project aims to provide Audio Description (AD) for 100 films made by artists or arts organisations over the period 3 May to 31 August 2021.
+The project aims to provide Audio Description (AD) for 100 films made by artists or arts organisations over the period 3 May to 30 November (deadline extended).
 The opportunity is limited to one project per individual or organisation.
 If the average length of the projects submitted is shorter than our estimate, then we will be able to offer discounts to more than 100 projects.
 To reach the target, we will be limiting the number of longer projects selected.

 Lower down this page there is a link to a Google Form through which you can submit your film project for inclusion in 100 Videos Described.
 We recommend you read the Q&A on this page first.

 Audio description for film / video takes the form of an additional audio track with a narration that provides information about key visual elements for the benefit of blind and visually impaired people.
 This includes descriptions of people appearing in the film, the setting and action.

 A VocalEyes AD for film usually comprises two elements.

 - An Audio Introduction: an audio track appended to the start of the film, varying in length depending on what is required– from 1 or 2 up to 10 minutes.
 This usually covers description of people who appear in the film, the setting, and any important information about the visual world of the film.

 - A secondary audio description track mixed in with the master audio but timed not to interfere with dialogue or important sound from the film.
 This will typically cover identification of speakers and key action.